ReVLA: Reverting Visual Domain Limitation of Robotic Foundation Models: Abstract

 Our study shows that the existing models do not exhibit robustness to visual out-of-domain scenarios.
 This is potentially caused by limited variations in the training data and/or catastrophic forgetting, leading to domain limitations in the vision foundation models.
 We further explore OpenVLA, which uses two pre-trained vision foundation models and is, therefore, expected to generalize to out-of-domain experiments.
 However, we showcase catastrophic forgetting by DINO-v2 in OpenVLA through its failure to fulfill the task of depth regression.

 To overcome the aforementioned issue of visual catastrophic forgetting, we propose a gradual backbone reversal approach founded on model merging.
 This enables OpenVLA -- which requires the adaptation of the visual backbones during initial training -- to regain its visual generalization ability.
 Regaining this capability enables our ReVLA model to improve over OpenVLA by a factor of 77\% and 66\% for grasping and lifting in visual OOD tasks.
-We will make our source code and OOD evaluation framework publicly available.
+Comprehensive evaluations, episode rollouts and model weights are available on the \href{https://insait-institute.github.io/ReVLA/}{ReVLA Page}

 \FloatBarrier

 \bstctlcite{IEEEexample:BSTcontrol}